Carolina Hurricanes Playoff Run: How Jake Guentzel is Making an Impact

 ‘It was quite nice’

 Don Waddell was counting on it.
-The Canes’ president and general manager believed he had his team just right and ready for a cup run after last year’s trade deadline.
+The Canes’ president and general manager believed he had his team just right and ready for a cup run following last year’s trade deadline.
 Then power forward Andrei Svechnikov tore an ACL.

 “It was a big loss last year,” Waddell said.
-“It’s one of those things when you talk about things you learn.
+“It’s one of those things when you talk regarding things you learn.
 We didn’t add much at the deadline and then lost ‘Svech’ to injury.”

 Carolina center Jake Guentzel (59) celebrates an empty-net goal during the third period of the Hurricanes’ 5-3 win over the Islanders in the first round of the Stanley Cup playoffs at PNC Arena in Raleigh, NC, Monday 22 April , 2024.
 Ethan Hyman ehyman@newsobserver.com